sgod1/cplab/foundational-services.md

 In this case foundational services can be shared by a tenant.
 Foundational service operators must be given access to tenant namespaces.

 Another topology is to place operators in one namespace and create operands in another namespace.<br/>
-This approach is taken by Cloud Pak for Data.
+This approach is taken by Cloud Pak for Data.<br/>

-If cloud pak operator is installed in 'all-namespaces' mode, then foundational services operators must be installed in 'all namespaces` mode.<br/>
+If cloud pak operator is installed in 'all-namespaces' mode, then foundational services operators must be installed in `all namespaces` mode.<br/>
-If one cloud pak operator is installed in 'all-namespaces' mode, then all other cloud pak operators must be installed in `all-namespaces` mode.
+If one cloud pak operator is installed in 'all-namespaces' mode, then all other cloud pak operators must be installed in `all-namespaces` mode.<br/>

-It is recommended that cloud paks are installed in isolated namespaces and not share foundational services.
+It is recommended that cloud paks are installed in isolated namespaces and not share foundational services.<br/>

 ### Cloud Pak Cluster Topology Considerations